hoffmanjon/RSNetworking/README.md

 #####Functions

-*func isHostnameReachable(hostname: NSString) -> Bool - This function will check to see if a host is available or not.
+* isHostnameReachable(hostname: NSString) -> Bool - This function will check to see if a host is available or not.
 This is a class function.

 ###RSNetworking - Depreciated